- The ENVVAR NOT FOUND error usually comes followed by The system could not find the environment option that was entered message.

 - Search for create a restore point and click on it from the results.

 - Select Choose a different restore point option and click Next.

 - Check Show more restore points option in the bottom right corner, choose the desired restore point, and click on Next.

 - Follow the instructions on the screen in order to complete the restore process.

-If for some reason System Restore doesn’t work, you can try to perform it from Safe Mode.
-We showed you how to run Windows 10 in Safe Mode in Solution 1, so be sure to check it for extra instructions.
+Note: If for some reason System Restore doesn’t work, you can try to perform it from Safe Mode.
+We showed you how to run Windows 10 in Safe Mode in solution number 2, so be sure to check it for extra instructions.

-- Go to Accounts section > Family & other people and click on Add someone else to this PC.
+- Go to Accounts section, then to Family & other users, and click on Add someone else to this PC.

-- Now click on I don’t have this person’s sign-in information.
+- Click on I don’t have this person’s sign-in information.